V.League 1

-V.League 1 (/vi/, Giải bóng đá Vô địch Quốc gia Việt Nam), also called LPBank V.League 1 for sponsorship reasons, is the top professional football league in Vietnam, controlled by the Vietnam Professional Football Joint Stock Company (VPF).
+V.League 1 (/vi/, Giải bóng đá Vô địch Quốc gia) is the top professional football league in Vietnam, commercially organized by the Vietnam Professional Football JSC (VPF).
 It is contested by 14 clubs who play each other on a home and away basis.
 The team finishing at the top at the end of the season is crowned the champion and enters the AFC Champions League Two.

-The league was founded in 1980 as the National A1 League, with Tổng Cục Đường Sắt being the first winner.
+The league was founded in 1980 as the National A1 League, with General Department of Railways Football Team being the first winner.
 The league turned professional in the 2000–01 season, which allowed clubs to hire foreign players.
-Vietnam Professional Football (VPF) was established in 2012, and the organising power was transferred from the Vietnam Football Federation (VFF) to Vietnam Professional Football Jointstock Company (VPF).
+From 2012, the organising power was transferred from the Vietnam Football Federation (VFF) to Vietnam Professional Football JSC (VPF) as a joint venture between VFF and participating clubs.

-Thể Công-Viettel and Hà Nội have won the title 6 times each, the most among V-League clubs.
-The current champion is Thép Xanh Nam Định which won the 2024–25 edition.
+Thể Công-Viettel and Hanoi have won the title 6 times each, the most among V-League clubs.
+The current champion is Cong An Hanoi, which won the 2025–26 edition.

 History

 Pre-unification to 1976 and pre-V-League to 1979

 The North Vietnam Football Championship was formed in 1955.
-From the beginning, this League (AKA the Northern league) was split into Division A and Division B. The South Vietnam Football Championship was formed in 1962.
+From the beginning, this League (AKA the Northern league) was split into Division A and Division B. The South Vietnam Football Championship was formed in 1950.
 Since then, league football has been played North and South during war time.
 The number of teams in the North was extraordinary.
 For example, Haiphong had 10 clubs back then.
-Haiphong Police and Thể Công won 10 titles for each.

-After reunification and as the USSR's football league model, Vietnamese football leagues were played on a regional basis: Hồng Hà League in the North; Trường Sơn League in the Central; and Cửu Long League in the South.
-The champions of each region play the play-off rounds to find the only national champion.
-The Cong won all the 3-season from 1977 to 1979.

-Responding to the constraints of organising in regions, Vietnam Football Federation reorganised the league system after the 1979 season.
+Thể Công was the most successful team in the North by winning 9 national titles, while Tổng Tham Mưu dominated the South Vietnam league with 11 titles.

+After Vietnam's reunification in 1975, an unified Vietnamese football league was yet to be held due to logistics problems.
+As the result, three separate regional leagues were created, with the northern league named Hồng Hà League, the central named as Trường Sơn League and the southern named as Cửu Long League.